Solar Energy refers to electricity and heat generated from sunlight, and includes Photovoltaic (PV) systems and Solar Thermal.

-Solar PV was first discovered in 1952 by scientists at Bell Labs, and saw a first wave of investment, development, and installation during the 1970′s energy crisis.
-With the long-term costs of fossil fuels now widely recognized, PV is being seen as a go-to solution for commercial and residential power needs.
+Solar PV was first discovered in 1952 by scientists at Bell Labs, and saw its first wave of investment, development, and installation during the 1970′s energy crisis.
+With the long-term costs of fossil fuels now widely recognized, PV is now seen as a go-to solution for commercial and residential power needs.

-A highly flexible form of renewable energy, solar PV grew 53 percent worldwide from 2008-9, ending 2009 with approximately 20 Gigawatts of capacity installed.
+As a highly flexible form of renewable energy, solar PV continues to spread worldwide.
+In 2013, 37 gigawatts (GW) of Solar PV power were installed, increasing the world’s Solar PV power capacity by 35 percent.
 With technological advances, economies of scale and feed-in tariffs, PV efficiencies and costs have become increasingly competitive.
 Meanwhile, researchers are exploring applications beyond domestic and commercial power.
-Alternatives to silicon are being pursued, producing flexible solar panels that can be used on backpacks, cars, planes, boats, even highways.
+Alternatives to silicon are being pursued, producing flexible solar panels that can be used on backpacks, cars, planes, boats, and even highways.

-Here in Vermont, solar PV and hot water comprise the fastest growing form of renewable energy, and there are many in-state incentives, including the recently passed Vermont Energy Act of 2011, that make these technologies more affordable than ever.
-PV is proving to be an adaptable and easy-to implement power solution for Vermont homeowners and businesses, with several international solar PV companies basing their operations and technical innovations on PV usage right in the state.
+Here in Vermont, solar PV and hot water comprise the fastest growing form of renewable energy.
+There are many in-state incentives, including the Vermont Energy Act of 2011, that make these technologies more affordable than ever.
+PV is proving to be an adaptable and easy-to-implement power solution for Vermont homeowners and businesses, with several international solar PV companies basing their operations and technical innovations on PV usage right in the state.

 Read more about how easy it is to go solar with the Vermont Solar Consumer Guide, below.

 Vermont Solar Consumer Guide